pimonty/Demo-RN/README.md

 ## Description

-This example pretends to make use of several components to show a simple interface that shows a list of products.
+This tutorial pretends to make use of several components to show a simple interface that shows a list of products.

 The products are obtained from [Demo-MERN](https://github.com/pimonty/Demo-MERN).
 This program provides all the data through JSON.